Hawaii Excursions & Adventures

 Booking, Payment, & Customer Service FAQ

 We are your one-stop Hawaii travel website- our goal is to save you time and effort so you can simply plan, book, and go.
 We have chosen the most amazing sights and activities in the state, and, most importantly, only the absolute best service providers in their respective industries.
 Plus, whether you need help selecting an activity or crafting your week-long itinerary, our Hawaii travel experts are ready to assist you.
 Book with confidence and the knowledge that our offerings give you the ultimate Hawaiian experience and best value for your travel dollars.
 We are proud to call ourselves the Hawaii Guide.
-Additionally, Hawaii Guide sets aside a portion of our proceeds to support sustainable and environmental charities that work to preserve the beautiful Hawaiian islands for future generations.
+Additionally, GuideofUS Hawaii sets aside a portion of our proceeds to support sustainable and environmental charities that work to preserve the beautiful Hawaiian islands for future generations.

 Why don't I just wait to book when I get to the island?

 Because once you’re in Hawaii you should have your toes in the sand, or in the pool, or at the top of a mountain, or flying over a lush valley!
 Let’s be honest: for many people, going to Hawaii is a once-in-a lifetime opportunity.
 For others, maybe once a year or so.
 Either way, your time in the islands is precious and limited and you most certainly do not want to be spending it trying to choose an activity, crossing your fingers for availability because you waited so long to book, and trying to schedule your activities while you should be enjoying yourself.
 It’s your vacation time- use it wisely!